bstillitano/homebridge-actron-neo/README.md

 ## Controlling Zone Temperature Settings
 ---
 When modifying the zone temperature settings, the Neo system only allows you to set a temperature that is within -2 degrees (Heating) or +2 degrees (Cooling) of the Master Control temperature.
-I have modified the default behaviour to automatically adjust the master temp if required when modifying a zone temp.
+With version 1.1.0 I have modified the default behaviour to automatically adjust the master temp if required when modifying a zone temp.
 Setting `zonesPushMaster` to false will revert to the prior behaviour of constraining zones to the allowable max/min based on the current master setting.
 If you set a zone temperature that is outside of the +/- 2 degree range from the master the plugin will translate the set temp to the allowable range.